 Owing to the second owner's connections in the automotive world, he managed to put into practice a unique idea.
 At this time, both cars were returned to Maranello and specifically Carrozzeria Zanasi.
 Based in Maranello, down the road from the factory, they are the factory’s sole authorised bodyshop and carry out bespoke liveries and complex paintwork for Ferrari – both for brand new tailor-made or special order cars and old.
 The relationship between Ferrari and Carrozzeria Zanasi was forged in 1964 when Enzo was looking for a separate company to work on restoring his cars.
 Since then, Zanasi has been responsible for wholly painting limited production cars such as the Enzo to Corse Clienti racecars through the XX program.

 With both the 599 GTO and the SA Aperta side by side and with delivery mileage still, works were carried out to match the specification of the cars completely.
 The GTO remained as delivered, the SA Aperta was fully upgraded to GTO specification including full exhaust, brakes, exposed carbon fibre GTO side skirts, GTO front bumper with GTO grilles, rear bumper and diffuser.
-The headlight buckets are finished in carbon fibre, upgraded from the standard light cluster the SA Aperta traditionally shares with the standard 599 GTB.
-The optional carbon fibre roof panel was painted, along with the windscreen surround and buttresses in Grigio Silverstone Opaco as per the 599 GTO.
+The optional carbon fibre roof panel was painted, along with the windscreen surround and buttresses in Grigio Silverstone Opaco as per the 599 GTO, similarly, the headlight buckets are painted in the same hue, away from the standard light cluster the SA Aperta traditionally shares with the standard 599 GTB.

 The interior of both cars now identical.
 Both see charcoal Alcantara seats with Nero Tessuto inserts, contrasting Bianco stitching with Bianco embroidered Cavallinos.
 The Alcantara extends to the rest of the cabin, ensuring both offer a very special place to be.
 Both cars feature A-pillars, lower dashboard, central transmission tunnel and door inserts in Charcoal Alcantara.
 The visual carbon fibre on both cars, inside and out, is elegantly satin finished.
 The prominent central rev counters are both finished in Bianco.
 All original bodywork items removed and upgraded on the SA Aperta remain with the car should the next owner desire a return to standard specification.